Guy the Gorilla

 Guy the Gorilla (1946–1978) was a western lowland gorilla (Gorilla gorilla gorilla) who was London Zoo's most famous resident and often profiled on children's TV shows and natural history productions.
 The exact day of Guy's birth was unknown, but his official birthday was set by the Zoo as May 30, and he received large numbers of cards each year.

 Life

 Guy arrived at the zoo on 5 November 1947, Guy Fawkes Night, hence his name.
-A baby, holding a small tin hot-water bottle, he weighed just 23 lb (10 kg).
+A baby, holding a small tin hot-water bottle, he weighed just 23 lb.
 Guy was the replacement for the zoo's previous gorilla, Meng, who had died in 1941.
 Guy was captured in French Cameroon on behalf of the Paris Zoo and was traded for a tiger from Calcutta Zoo.
 It was arranged that London Zoo would receive Guy.
 The Paris Zoo Director sent instructions to their game department in West Africa to find a suitable female to mate with him.